 A derailment occurs when on-track equipment leaves the rail for a reason other than a collision, explosion, highway-rail crossing impact, or similar event.
 Derailments can be reduced by inspection and maintenance of the rail and rolling stock and by operators following the speed limits.
 This measure is reported using a 5-year rolling average and normalized per 1,000 miles of rail.

-The rate of derailments decreased in FY20 to 4.3 per 1,000 miles of rail in Massachusetts.
-The rolling average maintained at roughly similar levels at 6.2 per 1,000 miles of rail over the 5-year period of FY16 to FY20.
+The rate of derailments decreased in FY21 to 1.6 per 1,000 miles of rail in Massachusetts.
+The rolling average decreased from 6.2 in FY20 to 4.9 per 1,000 miles of rail over the 5-year period of FY17 to FY21.

 Rate of Reported Hazmat Incidents